azizahcahya/FrontendDevReactjs-AzizahCahyaKemila/README.md

 # FrontendDevReactjs-AzizahCahyaKemila
-running this project using Mozilla Firefox
+running this project using Mozilla Firefox.

 Reactjs version 18.2.0